nopnop2002/esp-idf-serial/README.md

 Plug the TTL-USB Converter into your host and open a serial terminal on your host.
 I use GtkTerm on linux.

+# Limitation
+When using this library, the task that initializes and the task that does the IO must be the same.
+Unlike other drivers provided by ESP-IDF, initialization and IO cannot be separated into separate tasks.

 # Arduno code
 ```
 #include <SoftwareSerial.h>